Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 9. Don’t forget the power of laughter and humour

-A great, natural way to prevent or reduce caregiver stress is through humour and laughter.
+A great, natural way to prevent or reduce caregiver stress is humour and laughter.
 These are the body’s natural stress releasers.
-A good laugh can help you relieve built up stress and help improve the balance of your mind, body, and spirit.
+A good laugh can help you relieve built up stress and improve the balance of your mind, body, and spirit.
 Research has shown that being able to laugh during a tense time allows us to feel in control of how we will respond to a situation.
 It provides us with a sense of power and perspective over our problems.

 - Unwind at the end of your day by watching a favourite TV show.
 (Preferably a comedy!)